ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 $ glance image-show <image-id>
 ```

-## <a name="downloadedimages"></a>Upload an image to an IBM Blue Box Cloud Glance repository using downloaded image files
+## <a name="downloadedimages"></a>Upload an image to an IBM Bluemix Private Cloud Glance repository using downloaded image files

 **Notes:**